y-du/simple-conf-manager/README.md

 #### Defining configurations

 To create a configuration create a `class` and decorate it with `@configuration`.
-Within this class you add sections to your configuartion by creating further classes and decorating them with `@section`.
+Within this class you add sections to your configuration by creating further classes and decorating them with `@section`.
 Sections house the keys and default values in the form of class attributes.
 There's no limit to how many configurations you create just make sure to use different config files.